cytechmobile/radicle-migration-tool/README.md

       -gr, --github-repo=<gRepo>            The source GitHub repo.
       -go, --github-repo-owner=<gOwner>     The owner of the source GitHub repo.
       -gt, --github-token                   Your GitHub personal access token (with repo scope or read-only access granted).
+      -gs, --github-session                 The value of the user_session cookie.
+It is utilized for migrating assets and files from a private GitHub repository.
       -rv, --radicle-api-version=<rVersion> The version of the Radicle HTTP API (default: v1).
       -ru, --radicle-api-url=<rUrl>         The base url of Radicle HTTP API (default: http://localhost:8080/api).
       -rp, --radicle-project=<rProject>     The target Radicle project.